rayk210/Equipment-Checkout-System/README.md

     - Sends the POST request to API endpoint at /transactions/checkout

-- REST controller named TransactionController receives the clients request and invokes the checkoutEquipment method from the service layer class named TransactionService

 - The `TransactionController` (REST controller) receives the client’s request and invokes the `checkoutEquipment` method from the `TransactionService` class.

 - The `TransactionService` processes the business logic: